http://patft.uspto.gov/netacgi/nph-Parser?Sect1=PTO1&Sect2=HITOFF&d=PALL&p=

 settling at the steady ptosis frequency.
 The latter can be determined by

-manual tracking of the ptosis frequency, in which the frequency is manually
+manual tracking of the ptosis frequency, in which the frequency is

 adjusted such as to keep the ptosis maximum.
-At a fixed frequency slightly
+At a fixed frequency

-above the steady ptosis frequency the ptosis oscillates with a period of one
+above the steady ptosis frequency the ptosis oscillates with a period

 or several minutes.
 Therefore, the steady ptosis frequency can also be